Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 2. Click/tap on the Settings and more (3 dots) button, and click/tap on Settings.
 3. Click/tap on System and performance in the left pane.
 4. Click/tap on the ‘Add’ button under Never put these sites to sleep.
 Add the Posit Workbench homepage URL  (https://pwb.publichealthscotland.org/) to the dialogue box that appears then click the ‘Add’ button.

-#### Can a folder on the stats area be accessed from the server?

-All folders on the "stats" or "confidential" area can potentially be mapped so the server can see them.
-If you cannot see the particular folder that you want, raise a call in [Service Now](https://nhsnss.service-now.com/phs/) to have this done.

 ### Sessions